JSON ↔ CSV Converter

 CSV (Comma-Separated Values) is a plain-text table format where each line is a record and fields are separated by commas.
 TSV is the tab-delimited variant.
 Excel can open and export both formats, but .xlsx itself is a binary workbook format.
 This tool works with plain-text CSV/TSV, not .xlsx files.
 Historically, CSV had no single strict standard.
 In 2005, RFC 4180 defined common rules: fields are comma-separated, fields with special characters are wrapped in double quotes, and quotes inside quoted fields are escaped as two double quotes.
 Different apps still implement CSV with small differences, which is why import/export issues are common.

-The tool scans the first row and counts commas, tabs, semicolons, and vertical bars (|) that appear outside quoted fields, then picks the most frequent one as delimiter.
+The tool scans the first non-empty row and counts commas, tabs, semicolons, and vertical bars (|) that appear outside quoted fields, then picks the most frequent one as delimiter.
 This is accurate for most well-formed CSV/TSV data.
-Mis-detection can happen when there is only one column (no delimiter appears), or when field content itself contains many delimiter characters.
+Mis-detection can happen when there is only one column, when the first row is not representative, or when field content itself contains many delimiter characters.
 If that happens, choose the delimiter manually.

 When enabled, the first CSV row is treated as column names, and each record becomes a JSON object keyed by those names (for example, {"name": "Alice", "age": "30"}).
+Blank header cells become col1, col2, and duplicate names get suffixes such as name_2.
 When disabled, all rows including the first are treated as data and converted to a 2D array (for example, [["name", "age"], ["Alice", "30"]]).
-In JSON → CSV direction, enabling header outputs object keys as the first CSV row.
+In JSON → CSV direction, enabling header outputs object keys as the first CSV row when the JSON shape has object keys.

 The tool follows RFC 4180: if a field contains a delimiter, newline, or double-quote character, the entire field is wrapped in double quotes; quotes inside the field are escaped as two consecutive double quotes ("").
 Parsing and output generation both follow this rule.
 If input contains an unclosed quote mark, you will see the "Unclosed quote in CSV input" error.